KErbst1/automated-fluorescence-intensity-quantification/README.md

 Input: Image stacks for calibration curve generation in .lif format

 Output: Excel sheet with measurements of fluorescence intensities of channel 1 and channel 2 of an image stack in regions of interest which were defined by the pH stable channel.

+## Macro_channel_extraction_from_image_stacks.ijm
+This Fiji macro can be used for extracting the pH stable channel from an image stack as .tif in a new folder.

 ## Macro_ROI_generation_for_cropping_images.ijm
 This Fiji macro generates ROIs via manual selection which will be applied onto PlantSeg predictions (Macro_PlantSeg_prediction_cropping_with_pre-generated_ROI.ijm) and original image stacks (Macro_Image_stack_cropping_with_pre-generated_ROI.ijm) for cutting selected regions.